-Have to admit that is bold -dare I say foolish claim because Florida has so many beautiful places to paddle (including the space center's No Motor Zone of the north Banana River) which until the current and ongoing algae bloom was the best Florida location to paddle --(Okay perhaps that is also a foolish claim -well because not all paddlers enjoy the wide open water on windy days and the sudden booming of a Atlas rocket lifting into orbit)
+Have to admit that is bold -dare I say foolish claim because Florida has so many beautiful places to paddle (including the space center's No Motor Zone of the north Banana River) which until the current and ongoing algae bloom was the best Florida location to paddle --(Okay perhaps that is also a foolish claim -well because not all paddlers enjoy the wide open water on windy days and the sudden booming of a Atlas rocket lifting a satellite into orbit)

 The Suwannee River is located about three hours north of Kennedy Space Center.
 The tannin stained river water flows fast compared to most Florida rivers.

-The River is deep but interspersed with rocky shoals that may not even be noticed during high water trips -however during low water trips, portage may be required when crossing these shoals depending upon the type of water craft one is paddling.
+The River is deep but interspersed with rocky shoals that may not even be noticed during high water trips -however during low water trips, portage may be required when crossing these shoals-- depending upon the type of water craft one is paddling.